madwings/instalike/POC.md

-# LimeChain Instagram-like Service - Proof of Concept
+# Instagram-like Service - Proof of Concept

 POC is written in JavaScript with the help of Node.js 12x and Yarn.